awakenedhaki/masterR/playground/toy_data/README.md

 ## `select`

-`select` is a function that lets us *select* specific columns by name, without using quotations.
+`select` is a function that let’s us *select* specific columns by name, without using quotations.
 This is much like what we have learned earlier with subsetting.
 The output for this function will be a dataframe.